Quantifying Environmental and Line-of-Sight Effects in Models of Strong Gravitational Lens Systems: Results

 Figure \ref{fig:d3xhist} shows a histogram of all the $\Delta_3 x$ values for this field.
-The flexion shifts range from $\sim 5 \times 10^{-3}$ arcseconds down to $<10^{-10}$ arcseconds, with background perturbers generally having smaller values than foreground perturbers or group members.
+The flexion shifts range from $\sim 5 \times 10^{-3}$ arcsec down to $<10^{-10}$ arcsec, with background perturbers generally having smaller values than foreground perturbers or group members.
 In the next section we consider the quantitative threshold for $\Delta_3 x$ needed to achieve desired accuracy and precision in lens model results.

-While external convergence does not capture all LOS effects (it omits non-linearities in eq.\ \ref{eqn:full_mp}), it is a useful quantity for comparing to previous work. \citet{Suyu13} used the Millennium simulation along with galaxy number counts around RXJ1131 to estimate a prior probability distribution for the external convergence used to constrain the Hubble constant; their distribution is shown in red in Figure \ref{fig:kappa}.
-We compute the effective convergence (as defined in M14 and references therein) directly from our mass models for RXJ1131.
+While external convergence does not capture all LOS effects (it omits nonlinearities in eq.\ \ref{eqn:full_mp}), it is a useful quantity for comparing to previous work. \citet[][see also \citealt{Rusu16}]{Suyu13} used the Millennium simulation along with galaxy number counts around RXJ1131 to estimate a prior probability distribution for the external convergence used to constrain the Hubble constant; their distribution is shown in red in Figure \ref{fig:kappa}.
+We compute the effective convergence directly from our mass models for RXJ1131, as defined in M14 and references therein as

 We consider many realizations that account for observational uncertainties and scatter in the relations used to assign masses to galaxies described in Section \ref{sec:massmodels}.
-This yields a distribution of ``direct'' convergence calculations that is shown by the blue histogram in Figure \ref{fig:kappa}.
-We find that the peaks of the distributions match closely.
+This yields a distribution of ``direct'' external convergence values that is shown by the blue histogram in Figure \ref{fig:kappa}.
+We find that the peaks of the distributions are roughly consistent.
 However, our ``direct'' convergence calculations produce a tighter distribution by a factor of $\sim 4$.
-This is likely because we build mass models based on the observed beam for each individual lens rather than using statistical results from N-body simulations.
+This is likely because we build mass models based on the observed beam for each individual lens rather than using statistical results from $N$-body simulations.
 The narrower distribution of external convergences translates into a stronger prior on measuring the Hubble constant.